News and events

 Following the successful collaboration with the Open University and the iSpot team last year, and their invaluable help with the technical side of proceedings, we are delighted that we are running this as a co-hosted NBN Trust and iSpot/Open University event again in 2021.

 The event will run using Microsoft Teams, an online conferencing platform.
 Information on joining the event will be sent out in advance, along with guidance to help you with using the software.

 The one day event will consist primarily of 10 minute talks plus Q&A, as well as a keynote presentation, given by Craig Bennett, CEO of The Wildlife Trusts and the annual Sir John Burnett Memorial Lecture, given by Rosie Hails, Director of Nature and Science at The National Trust.

 The announcement of the winners and runners up in the NBN Awards for Wildlife Recording will also be a highlight of the day.

 There will be regular tea / coffee and a lunch break to give everyone time away from their PCs.
 However, for those who wish to catch up with colleagues, there will be an area for networking and the NBN Trust AGM will take place during lunch.

-Confirmed speakers are as follows, with more to be added soon.
+The confirmed speakers are as follows.
 Please click on the names for more information and details of the individual presentations (where the information is available):

-- Lisa Chilton, CEO, NBN Trust – “Making data work for nature”.
+- Lisa Chilton, Chief Executive Officer, NBN Trust – “Making data work for nature”.

 - Tim Hirsch, Deputy Director, Head of Participation and Engagement at the Global Biodiversity Information Facility (GBIF) Secretariat – “Sharing data on a global scale: how records submitted to the NBN Atlas are used globally through GBIF”.